 In order to get more referral traffic, you should mix up your link building strategies.
 Guest posting by itself will yield few referrals.
-However, when paired with something like content promotion can give you better results.
+However, when paired with something like content promotion, it can give you better results.

 - Traffic on Targeted Pages

 When starting a link building campaign, you should have a few pages in mind that should be your focus.
-Therefore, it’s good to monitor traffic and organic rankings for this pages in particular.
+Therefore, it’s good to monitor traffic and organic rankings for these pages in particular.